f5devcentral/f5-agility-labs-nginx/docs/class15/module3/module3.rst

 -  **Request Handling**: It receives and processes user queries, preparing them for further processing.
--  **LLM Interaction**: The Orchestrator sends the constructed prompt to Ollama (the LLM) and receives its responses.
+-  **LLM Interaction**: The Orchestrator sends the constructed prompt to Ollama (Inference Service) and receives its responses.
 -  **Response Formatting**: It processes the LLM’s output, potentially formatting or filtering it before sending it back to the user.
 -  **State Management**: The Orchestrator maintains the state of the